alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-10-18-australia-in-the-post-pandemic-world.md

 ### Vitamin D supplementation

-The emerging northern hemisphere second wave of Covid-19 infections has made it clear that this virus is highly seasonal.
-But what is seasonality really?
-The seasonality of viral infections is thought to be driven by changes in sunlight, temperature and humidity.
+The Covid-19 second wave in the northern hemisphere has made it clear that this virus is highly seasonal.
+But why are viruses seasonal?
+In general, it is assumed that viral seasonality is driven by changes in sunlight, temperature and humidity.

-In this section, I argue that the latest evidence suggests that sunlight and its impact on vitamin D status may be the main driver of seasonality, and that vitamin D supplementation may have a large effect on slowing Covid-19 transmission.
+In this section, I show that emerging evidence suggests that sunlight and its impact on vitamin D levels could be the main driver of seasonality.
+Vitamin D supplementation, therefore, could have a large effect on slowing Covid-19 transmission.

 #### Hope-Simpon's seasonal stimulus

-The idea that seasonality might be linked to sunlight was first proposed in 1981 by British epidemiologist Edgar Hope-Simpson.
-At the time, his hypothesis was not taken seriously, but, in the years since, evidence has mounted that vitamin D, a hormone that is created when sunlight strikes the skin, plays a key role in our immune system and protects us from viral infections.
+The idea that seasonality might be linked to sunlight was first proposed by British epidemiologist Edgar Hope-Simpson, in 1981.
+Back then, his hypothesis was not taken seriously, although, in the years since, evidence has mounted that vitamin D, a hormone that is created when sunlight strikes the skin, plays a key role in our immune system and protects us from viral infections.

 A picture is sometimes worth a thousand words, and I think this figure from a recent paper from UC Louvain, Belgium, is such a picture.

 ![VitD]({{ "/assets/vitD_latitude.png" | absolute_url }})

 The figure shows that the autumnal Covid-19 surge in the northern hemisphere is highly correlated to latitude, and not correlated at all to temperature.
-This does suggest that sunlight and vitamin D status could be the main driver of seasonality.
+This would tend to suggest that sunlight is indeed the driver of seasonality, for Covid-19 anyway.

-Prior to this, a literature review in 2006 (Cannell et al, _Epidemiol Infect_) had concluded that Vitamin D deficiency may indeed be Hope-Simpson's "seasonal stimulus".
-A randomised control trial then demonstrated that Vitamin D3 supplements given to children reduced the risk of influenza A infection, by over 75%.
+But Hope-Simpson's idea was well-supported prior to the pandemic.
+A literature review in 2006 (Cannell et al, _Epidemiol Infect_) had concluded that vitamin D deficiency may indeed be the driver of seasonality.
+Then in 2010, a Japanese randomised control trial demonstrated that vitamin D3 supplements given to children reduced the risk of influenza A infection, by over 75%.

-But it is in this pandemic that the clearest evidence of vitamin D status as seasonal driver has appeared.
+It could be that this pandemic, however, has provided the clearest evidence of vitamin D as the seasonal driver.
 In particular, a recent randomised control trial from Spain showed that early calcifediol (25-hydroxyvitamin D) treatment of hospitalised Covid-19 patients reduced risk of progression to intensive care by 94%.
-A huge observational study in the US, Kaufman et al (PLOS One, 2020) analysed 191,779 patients and found Covid-19 infection was strongly correlated with circulating 25-hydroxyvitamin D levels.
+Also notable was a huge observational study in the US that studied 191,779 patients and found Covid-19 infection to be strongly correlated to circulating 25-hydroxyvitamin D levels.
 Another study from Spain found that 80% of 216 hospitalised Covid-19 patients compared to 197 matched from the general population had vitamin D deficiency.

 #### Calls from experts